run-house/runhouse/README.md

 [//]: # (</p>)

 ## 👵 Welcome Home!

+Runhouse is a unified interface into *existing* compute and data systems, built to reclaim the 50-75% of ML practitioners' time lost to debugging, adapting, or repackaging code for different environments.

+### Who is this for?

+1) OSS maintainers who want to improve the accessibility, reproducibility, and reach of their code, without having to build support or examples for every cloud or compute system (e.g. Kubernetes) one by one.
+2) ML Researchers and Data Scientists who don't want to spend or wait 3-6 months translating and packaging their work for production.
+3) ML Engineers who want to be able to update and improve production services and artifacts with a Pythonic, debuggable devX.
+4) ML Platform teams who want a versioned, shared, maintainable stack of services and data artifacts that research and production pipelines both depend on.

+### How does it work?

+**_"Learn once, run anywhere"_**

+Runhouse is like PyTorch + Terraform + Google Drive.

-PyTorch lets you send a model or tensor `.to(device)`, so why can't you do `my_fn.to('a_gcp_a100')` or `my_table.to('parquet_in_s3')`?
-Runhouse allows just that: send code and data to any of your compute or data infra (with your own cloud creds), all in Python, and continue to interact with them normally from your existing code and environment.
-Think of it as an **expansion pack to your Python interpreter** that lets it take detours to remote machines or manipulate remote data.
-It wraps industry-standard tooling like Ray and the Cloud SDKs (boto, gsutil, etc. via [SkyPilot](https://github.com/skypilot-org/skypilot/)) to give you production-quality features like queuing, distributed, async, logging, low latency, auto-launching, and auto-termination out of the box.
+1. Just as **PyTorch** lets you send a model or tensor `.to(device)`, Runhouse OSS lets you do `my_fn.to('gcp_a100')` or `my_table.to('s3')`: send functions and data to any of your compute or data infra, all in Python, and continue to interact with them eagerly (there's no DAG) from your existing code and environment.
+Think of it as an expansion pack to Python that lets it take detours to remote machines or manipulate remote data.

-Runhouse is for ML Researchers, Engineers, and Data Scientists who are tired of:
- - 🚜 manually shuttling code and data around between their local machine, remote instances, and cloud storage,
- - 🐜 debugging over ssh and notebook tunnels,
- - 🧑‍🔧 translating their code into a pipeline DSL just to use multiple hardware types,
- - 🪦 debugging in an orchestrator,
- - 👩‍✈️ missing out on fancy LLM IDE features,
- - 🕵️ and struggling to find or reproduce their teammates' code and data artifacts.
+2. Just as **Terraform** is a unified language for creation and destruction of infra, the Runhouse APIs are a unified interface into existing compute and data systems.
+See what we already support and what's on the roadmap, below.
+3. Runhouse resources can be shared across environments or teams, providing a **Google Drive**-like layer for sharing, visibility, and management across all your infra and providers.

+This allows you to:
+* Call your preprocessing, training, and inference all on different hardware from inside a single notebook or script
+* Slot that script into a single orchestrator node rather than translate it into an ML pipeline DAG of docker images
+* Share any of those services or data artifacts with your team instantly, and update them over time

 By way of a visual,